Vehicle valuations and write-offs

 -

-After their vehicle has been written off, we people sometimes tell us they:
+After their vehicle has been written off, consumers sometimes tell us they:

 - didn’t know their car would be scrapped after it was written off